sequenceiq/slider/src/site/markdown/manpage.md

 1. A cluster consists of a set of role instances;

-1. The supported roles depends upon the provider behind Hoya: HBase only has `worker` and `master`
+1. The supported roles depends upon the provider behind Slider: HBase only has `worker` and `master`

 1. the number of instances of each role must be specified when a cluster is created.